marcdotson/counting-cockroaches/README.md

 * Go to RStudio preferences, choose the Git/SVN panel, and click “Create RSA Key.”
 * Give GitHub your SSH key: https://github.com/settings/ssh.

-## Creating a Local Branch
+## Fork the Repo
+* For any repository that you don't own (like this one), you'll need to first fork it.
+* Click on "Fork" in the upper right corner.
+This will create a branch of the repository that is your own copy.

+## Clone the Repo
+* Cloning is the process of making a local copy of a repository.
-* Create a new project (drop-down menu found in upper-right hand corner of RStudio).
+* Create a new RStudio project (drop-down menu found in upper-right hand corner of RStudio).
 * Select “Version Control”, then “Git.”
-* Copy and paste the URL of the GitHub repository.
+* Copy and paste the URL of the GitHub repository (for this one, your fork of the repository).
-* Enter the name of your local branch (e.g., "counting-cockroaches") and choose the directory where you want it saved.
+* Enter the name of your clone (e.g., "counting-cockroaches") and choose the directory where you want it saved.
 * Click "Create Project" (you may be prompted to enter your GitHub username and password).
 * You should now have a "Git" pane next to your "Environment" and "History" panes in RStudio.

 ## Now What?
 * You have three important buttons in the Git pane in RStudio: Commit, Pull, and Push.
-* Always start with a Pull, which brings your local branch up to date with the master branch.
+* Always start with a Pull, which brings your clone up to date with the master branch (of your fork).
 * After making changes to a file, you need to Commit it (by checking the box of the filename in the Git pane and clicking "Commit") and add a short, informative description.
+Do this often -- it's synonymous with saving your work.
-* After commiting, you will see a little message in the Git pane that your branch is ahead of the master branch by one or more commits.
+* After commiting, you will see a little message in the Git pane that your clone is ahead of the master branch (of your fork) by one or more commits.
-* When you see this message, you need to submit an update to the master branch by Pushing your changes (click on the Push button).
+* When you see this message, you need to submit an update to the master branch (of your fork) by Pushing your changes (click on the Push button).
+Do this once or twice a work session.
+* When you want to recommend that the changes you've made in your fork of the repository should be merged so everyone has access to them, you'll want to open a Pull Request.
+A discussion will commence.
+The owner of the repository will be the one to decide on if and how to commit the changes from your fork.

 ## References
 * Hadley Wickham's *R Packages* book: http://r-pkgs.had.co.nz/git.html.